shirokumakur0/shirokumakur0.github.io/_pages/about.md

 ========
 <div style="overflow:scroll; width:100%; height:200px">
   <ul>
+    <li> Jan.
+2025: <a href="https://arxiv.org/abs/2501.15419"> New preprint ''A primal-dual interior point trust region method for inequality-constrained optimization problems on Riemannian manifolds'' is available on arXiv. </a> </li>
+    <li> Sep.
+2023: <a href="https://ieeexplore.ieee.org/document/10258405"> One paper has been accepted by IEEE Transactions on Automatic Control </a>  </li>
+    <li> Apr.
+2022: Left work due to Long COVID. </li>
+    <li> Dec.
+2021: Received outstanding presentation award at GVL/IIW Ph.D. students poster session. </li>
     <li> Dec.
 2021: <a href="https://arxiv.org/abs/2112.14043"> New preprint ''Stable linear system identification with prior knowledge by elastic Riemannian sequential quadratic optimization'' is available on arXiv. </a>  </li>
     <li> Dec.
 2021: <a href="https://epubs.siam.org/doi/10.1137/20M1370173">One paper has been accepted by SIAM Journal on Optimization. </a> </li>
     <li> Sep.
 2021: <a href="https://orsj.org/?page_id=1125">Received Student Thesis Award from Operations Research Society of Japan.</a> </li>